pmd/pmd/docs/pages/pmd/userdocs/installation.md

    content="CPD supports Java, JSP, C, C++, C#, Fortran and PHP source code, among other languages.
             For the full list, see [Supported Languages](pmd_userdocs_cpd.html#supported-languages)." %}

-Like for PMD, CPD is started on Unix by `run.sh cpd` and on Windows by `cpd.bat`.
+Like for PMD, CPD is started on Unix by `pmd cpd` and on Windows by `pmd.bat cpd`.

 There are two required parameters:
 * `--files <path>`: path to the sources to analyse.
 This can be a file name, a